7 unmissable free things to do in San Cristobal Galapagos and other tips

 Bask in the sun at Playa Mann

-This is actually a nice walk from Puerto Baquerizo on your right.
-You will pass by Playa de Oro where a colony of Sea Lions lay down undisturbed, you might feel it in your nostrils as well, but they are so much fun to watch, I never get tired.
+This is actually a pleasant walk from Puerto Baquerizo on your right.
+You will pass by Playa de Oro, where a colony of Sea Lions lies down undisturbed.
+You might feel it in your nostrils as well, but they are so much fun to watch; I never get tired.

 After about a 1 km walk and you will arrive at Playa Mann.
 You also have bathroom and bar services.
 Here you can relax and snorkel.
-It’s a little more crowded than the next one, Punta Carola, but you also get a great sunset from here as well.
+It’s a little more crowded than the next one, Punta Carola, but you also get an incredible sunset from here as well.
 And of course, you can snorkel, and maybe a few sea lions will keep you company.

 Visit the Interpretation Center

-Right after Playa Mann, just before reaching Punta Carola, you can make a little deviation to discover the Interpretation center, and even if you are longing for jumping in the water, I suggest you pay a visit.
-It is free and doesn’t take long, depending on how strong is your interest in understanding the Galapagos islands.
+Right after Playa Mann, just before reaching Punta Carola, you can make a slight deviation to visit the Interpretation Center.
+Even if you’re longing to jump in the water, I suggest you pay a visit.
+It is free and doesn’t take long, depending on how strong your interest is in understanding the Galapagos Islands.

 It’s one of the best sources of information you can find, a concise yet explanatory overview of natural and human history, geology, and conservation.
 It is displayed in easy-to-read panels in English and Spanish.

-There is also as well small exhibits and old photographs.
+There are also small exhibits and old photographs.
 It’s definitely worth passing through.
 The path will take you back on the way to Playa Punta Carola, or, if you prefer, you can go straight to the Mirador (sea view) Las Tijeretas, the snorkeling, and then back to Playa Punta Carola (see below)

 Visit Playa Punta Carola (the best Sunset Spot)

-Especially at sunset, it’s the best place for photography, both for the spectacular views and the huge amount of Sea Lions hanging out.
+Especially at sunset, it’s the best place for photography, both for the spectacular views and the huge number of Sea Lions hanging out.

 We were there when the little ones were just born, a couple of months before, and they were the cutest things to watch.
-We spent hours looking at them and watching their behavior.
+We spent hours examining them and observing their behavior.

-INSIDER TIP – You MUST NOT touch the baby sea lions within their 4th year of age because if they still depend on their mum for their nutrition and if you touch them, the mum cannot recognize their odor anymore and would abandon them.
-It seems cruel, but it’s the way nature works.
+INSIDER TIP – You MUST NOT touch the baby sea lions within their 4th year of age because if they still depend on their mum for their nutrition, and if you touch them, the mum cannot recognize their odor anymore and would abandon them.
+It may seem cruel, but that’s the way nature works.
 They recognize each other by the odor, not by their traits.
 So please don’t.

 Snorkel at Las Tijeretas and hike to the viewpoint (Cerro Tijeretas)

-If you continue either before basking on the sun at Punta Carola or after visiting the Interpretation Center, you can walk up to Cerro Tijereta, from which you have spectacular views over Las Tijeretas, an amazing spot to do Snorkeling.
+Suppose you continue either before basking in the sun at Punta Carola or after visiting the Interpretation Center.
+In that case, you can walk up to Cerro Tijereta, from which you have spectacular views over Las Tijeretas, a fantastic spot for snorkeling.

-From the lookout, you can also admire the elegant Frigates resting on a huge tree, and if you are lucky and are in the breeding seasons, maybe a male will inflate his red neck in front of you.
+From the lookout, you can also admire the elegant Frigates resting on a giant tree, and if you are lucky and are in the breeding season, maybe a male will inflate his red neck in front of you.

-SUNSET: the viewpoint is quite high and in a good clear day you can also see the Insta-famous Leon Dormindo rock (Kicker’s Rock) on the horizon.
+SUNSET: The viewpoint is quite high and on a good, clear day, you can also see the Insta-famous Leon Dormindo rock (Kicker’s Rock) on the horizon.

 Snorkel at Las Tijeretas